Waldorf Teacher Certification Program

 1. Complete and submit the online Graduate Student Application.

-2. Submit the nonrefundable application fee ($45 for domestic students; $100 for international students).
+2. Submit the nonrefundable application fee.
 You can submit the payment online by credit card or e-check through CashNet on the MyMountMary portal.
 Note: The application fee is waived for Mount Mary alumnae.
 If you’re an alumna, contact your graduate admission counselor to obtain the waiver code prior to submitting your application.

 3. Submit your official transcripts from all colleges or universities attended.
 You will need to contact each institution (typically the registrar’s office) to have your transcript sent, with an embossed seal, directly to: Mount Mary University, Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597.
 If you have coursework toward a degree currently in progress, you are required to submit an official final transcript to verify receipt of your degree after completing the coursework.
 Applicants who previously attended Mount Mary do not need to request Mount Mary transcripts, but should furnish transcripts for other schools, if applicable.
 Use Mount Mary’s Transcript Request Form (PDF) to help speed up this process.